MSc Food and Nutrition Course, Eligibility, Fees, Syllabus, Colleges, Scope

 Scope of M.Sc.
 Food and Nutrition

 The scope of M.Sc.
-Food and Nutrition is vast, both in India and internationally, because of the growing focus on health, wellness, and nutrition.
+Food and Nutrition are vast, both in India and internationally, because of the growing focus on health, wellness, and nutrition.
 Graduates can find employment in a variety of sectors, including product development, public health, clinical nutrition, and food safety.
 Nutritionists and dietitians are increasingly in demand to handle lifestyle disorders such as diabetes, hypertension, and obesity.

 There is a growing demand for experts in sports nutrition, corporate wellness initiatives, and serving as consultants for nutritional planning at the individual and community levels.
 This field offers significant employment chances due to the growing awareness of healthy eating and the demand for sustainable nutrition solutions.